zhongpei0820/machine-learning-course/ML-midterm/README.md

     Model 2 : h(x) = ax + b (linear model)

-    *Q* : Work out the bias and variance for both models.
-Also find out the bias and variance when there are four data points per dataset.
+    **Q** : 1.
+Work out the bias and variance for both models.
+        2. Also find out the bias and variance when there are four data points per dataset.

 ##Runing sample
     ![Result for Model1](sample-result/result-for-model1.png)